Troubleshooting Stale Continuous Aggregates in Production

 DSN = "postgresql://tsdb_user:password@host:5432/telemetry_db"

-# Implement exponential backoff wrapper in production
+for attempt in range(3): # exponential backoff wrapper for production

 try: